Active Military Service

-Each semester, Northeastern State University recognizes students who have achieved superior academic performance through being named to the President’s Honor Roll and the Dean’s Honor Roll.
-To be eligible for such recognition the student must be an undergraduate (who has not earned a degree) and meet one of the criteria below:
+Each semester, Northeastern State University recognizes undergraduate students with no previously awarded degree and who have achieved superior academic performance through being named to the President’s Honor Roll and the Dean’s Honor Roll.
+To be eligible for such recognition the student must meet one of the criteria below:

 President’s Honor Roll

-- A minimum of 12 hours of regularly graded NSU undergraduate, 1000-4999 level, coursework (hours from Pass-Fail and “0” level classes are not included)
+- A minimum of 12 hours of regularly graded NSU undergraduate level coursework.
+Hours from Pass-Fail (grades of P or S) and “0” level (letter grade followed by “Z”) classes are not included.

 Dean’s Honor Roll

-- A minimum of 12 hours of regularly graded NSU undergraduate, 1000-4999 level coursework (hours from Pass-Fail and “0” level classes are not included)
+- A minimum of 12 hours of regularly graded NSU undergraduate level coursework.
+Hours from Pass-Fail (grades of P or S) and “0” level (letter grade followed by “Z”) classes are not included.